Adorable Cat Is Perpetually Tired

 So, Jessie took him back to the vet.
 He said:

 “He sleeps about 16-20 hours per day.
-I was worried if he’s sick and took him to the clinic.
-The vet checked his blood and X-ray, and said everything is normal, apart from his FIV.
-He suspects that Xiang now sleeps a lot more because he was constantly nervous in the street.”
+I was worried that he was sick and took him to the clinic.
+The vet checked his blood and X-ray and said everything is normal, apart from his FIV.
+He suspects that Xiang now sleeps a lot more because he was constantly nervous on the street.”

 “Xiang gets things like the flu, rhinitis, and eye inflammation easily due to FIV.
 But he’s still enjoying his life with Shuai and us.”

-"He’s always playing with Shuai—since Xiang’s leg are shorter, it’s funny to see him fight with Shuai."
+“He’s always playing with Shuai—since Xiang’s legs are shorter, it’s funny to see him fight with Shuai.”

 Also, despite his namesake "Fat" Xiang, he is not actually fat.

-His short, munchkin legs simply give off the appearances that he is a chonky boi.
+His short, munchkin legs simply give off the appearance that he is a chonky boy.

-“Their fan-page is called “Run!
+“Their fan page is called “Run!
 Xiang” because I hope he is happy and vibrant.
-Fans always joked that I’m a liar because Xiang’s always sleeping [and not actually running].”
+Fans always joke that I’m a liar because Xiang’s always sleeping [and not actually running].”

-Shuai is also a ginger catto and he joined the family in 2019 after his owner unexpectedly passed away.
+Shuai is also a ginger cat and joined the family in 2019 after his owner unexpectedly passed away.

-Xiang's page gets a lot of questions, curious about why Jessie doesn't adopt more cats.
-They often wonder if the FIV diagnosis Xiang has is an issue.
+Xiang's page gets a lot of questions, with curious followers wondering why Jessie doesn't adopt more cats.
+They often wonder if Xiang's FIV diagnosis is an issue.

 He continued:

-“The big difference between humans and other animals is that, whether it be financial or emotional frustration, there will always be opportunities, choices, and it will slowly get better for us humans.
-But, for the animal, the owner is their entire world.”
+“The big difference between humans and other animals is that, whether it be financial or emotional frustration, there will always be opportunities and choices, and it will slowly get better for us humans.
+But for the animal, the owner is their entire world.”